1. Prostate cancer is the most common non-skin cancer in America, and the 4th most

 9. If the cancer is caught at its earliest stages, most men will not experience

-In 2017, more than 161,000 men will be diagnosed with prostate cancer, and nearly 27,000 men will die from the disease.
-One new case occurs every 3.3 minutes and
+In 2018, nearly 165,000 men will be diagnosed with prostate cancer, and more than 29,000 men will die from the disease.
+One new case occurs every 3.2 minutes and

 A non-smoking man is more likely to develop prostate cancer than he is to develop colon, bladder, melanoma, lymphoma and kidney cancers combined.

-African American men are 56% more likely to develop prostate cancer compared with Caucasian men and nearly 2.5 times as likely to die from the disease.
-You can read more about prostate cancer in African American men here.
+African-American men are 74% more likely to develop prostate cancer compared with Caucasian men and nearly 2.5 times as likely to die from the disease.
+You can read more about prostate cancer in African-American men here.